mathworks/Simscape-Air-Taxi/Airtaxi_Wing/Workflow/XLLink/README_Spreadsheet_Link.txt

 1. Install and configure Spreadsheet Link Add-on
    Your Excel installation must have the Spreadsheet Link add-on installed and configured.
-After installing Spreadsheet Link, follow the instructions on this doc page:
+After installing Spreadsheet Link, follow the instructions on these doc pages:
    >> web(fullfile(docroot, 'exlink/add-in-setup-1.html'))
+   >> web(fullfile(docroot, 'exlink/setting-spreadsheet-link-preferences.html'))

 2. Adjust VBA Macro
    You will need to adjust line 2 in the VBA Macro